manojchaudhari20202-code/notes/principles.md

 ---
-Single Responsibility Principle (SRP)
-- **Core Principle:** A class should have only one reason to change.
-This means it should have only one job or responsibility.
-- **Defining "Responsibility":** A responsibility can be thought of as a reason for change.
-If you can imagine more than one actor or stakeholder wanting to change the behavior of a class for different reasons, then that class has multiple responsibilities.
-- **Classic Violation:** A `Report` class that can generate content *and* save to a file *and* format for PDF.
-It has three responsibilities: (1) business logic for report data, (2) persistence logic, and (3) presentation logic.
-A change to the file format, the PDF styling, or the data source would all require modifying this same class.
-- **Improved Maintainability:** By separating responsibilities into different classes (`ReportData`, `ReportSaver`, `PdfFormatter`), you make the code easier to understand, test, and maintain.
-Changes are isolated and have a lower risk of unintended side effects.
-- **Testing Benefits:** A class with a single responsibility is much easier to unit test.
-You only have to test one cohesive set of behaviors, and you can mock out its dependencies (which are now other single-responsibility classes).
-- **At the Method Level:** This principle can also apply to methods.
-A method should do one thing.
-If you find a method that performs a series of distinct steps (e.g., validate data, transform data, log data), it's often a sign you need to extract helper methods.
----
 ### Open/Closed Principle (OCP)
 - **Core Principle:** Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.
 You should be able to add new functionality without changing existing, tested code.
 - **Achieved Through Abstraction:** The primary mechanism is polymorphism.
 You create an interface or abstract base class that represents the "open" part.
 New functionality is added by creating new implementations of that interface, not by modifying the classes that *use* the interface.